James E. Menkhaus

-The Fall 2015 semester begins my third year at Gannon Univeristy.
-Prior to being at Gannon I taught part-time at John Carroll University in Cleveland, Ohio and completed my doctoral work through Duquesne University in Pittsburgh, PA.
-I was born in Cincinnati, Ohio where I attended St. Xavier High School and then earned my undergraduate and M.A. degree at John Carroll.
+The Fall 2017 semester begins my fifth year at Gannon University.
+Prior to being at Gannon, I taught part-time at John Carroll University in Cleveland, Ohio and completed my doctoral work through Duquesne University in Pittsburgh, PA.
+I was born in Cincinnati, Ohio where I attended St. Xavier High School and then earned my B.A. and M.A. degrees at John Carroll.
 Aside from teaching, which is my first love, I also enjoy retreats and service work.
 I have led a number of retreats in the United States and Ecuador, and have participated in immersion programs in Louisville, Kentucky, Immokalee, Florida and Honduras.

-Aside from theology and teaching, I enjoy rooting for the Cincinnati Reds, Cleveland Browns, and Duke Blue Devil basketball team (national Champs 2015!).
+Aside from theology and teaching, I enjoy rooting for the Cincinnati Reds, Cleveland Browns, Cleveland Cavs (2016 NBA Champions!!) and Duke Blue Devil basketball team (National Champs 2015!).
 I enjoy traveling and hope to eventually visit Antarctica.
+I am a huge Mumford and Sons fan and have seen them in concert 4 times.
 Random fun facts?
-I don't wear dress shoes and have never made a PowerPoint presentation.
+I rarely wear dress shoes and have never made a PowerPoint presentation.
 If you ever want to chat theology...or anything else, come by my office with a Mountain Dew!